 Field Trip: Blandford Building stone

-Title: Blandford Building Stone
+Title: Blandford Forum Building Stone

-Leader : Kelvin Huff/ Sheila Alderman
+Leader : Kelvin Huff, Sheila Alderman, John Scott

-Entry Cost: to be advised
+Entry Cost:

 Jonathan Stiby